elklein96/teddy/README.md

 Control a PiCam mounted on a servo.

+## What's up with the name?

+Nanny-cams are mounted in teddy bears sooo...

 ## How do I build this?

 1. Clone this repo: `git clone https://github.com/elklein96/teddy`